Kiss the Ground

 We will learn about the subak, a community-based system to manage water and farming that reflects the Balinese principle of Tri Hita Karana: harmony among people, nature, and the gods.

-Through our efforts, we can gain new appreciation for the Balinese landscape, for our local friends and partners, and for all it takes to produce a simple meal of rice.
+Through our efforts, we can gain new appreciation for the Balinese landscape, for our local friends and partners, and for all it takes to produce a simple meal of rice and vegetables.

 Bring a water bottle, sunscreen, and a wide-brimmed hat.
 Rice farmer conical hats can be purchased for 40,000Rp/hat on site.